peerdavid/smartmeter-ha/README.md

     --log_console True \
     --serial_key=YOUR_SMARMETER_KEY \
     --mqtt_server=YOUR_MQTT_SERVER \
+    --mqtt_port=YOUR_MQTT_PORT \
     --mqtt_user=YOUR_USER \
     --mqtt_passwd=YOUR_PASSWORD
 ```

 ## Thanks to

-First of all thanks for "tirolerstefan" and Michael Reitbauer for the great work that
+First of all thanks to "tirolerstefan" and Michael Reitbauer for the great work that
 helped me to realize this project based on their implementations.

 * [0] <https://github.com/peerdavid/smartmeter-ha>